rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Tech/Sequential.md

 ; IKEY is triggered upon key press events
 PTIN IKEY
+    LIFT IN99 ; Lift the character from IN99 (keyboard register) VDRP ECHO
+    LIFT ECHO
+    DROP TTY0
-    LIFT IN99 ; Lift the character from IN99 (keyboard register) CMPR IN99 100 ; Compare input to NULL, checking for 'Commit' key (value 100) JZER TSTR INITSEQ ; If 'Enter' key is detected, initialize sequence DROP Y ; Otherwise, store the character into the multiplicand register Y PEND
+    TEST IN99 100 ; Compare input to 100, checking for 'Commit' key (value 100)
+    + JUMP INITSEQ ; If 'Enter' key is detected, initialize sequence
+    - DROP Y ; Otherwise, store the character into the multiplicand register Y PEND

 ; Init Pattern - Initializes registers for storing calculation values